Raajneeti

-At the 56th Filmfare Awards, Raajneeti received 4 nominations – Best Actor (Kapoor) and Best Supporting Actor for Rampal, Bajpayee and Patekar.
+At the 56th Filmfare Awards, Raajneeti received 4 nominations – Best Actor (Kapoor) and Best Supporting Actor (for Rampal, Bajpayee and Patekar).
+Indiagames also released a mobile video game based on the film.

 Plot

-Bharti Rai, the daughter of Ramnath Rai, an eminent politician, is influenced by rival leftist leader Bhaskar Sanyal.
-She bears an illicit son from Bhaskar, who is abandoned in a boat by Brij Gopal, Bharti's 'rakhi' brother.
-Bharti is later married to Chandra Pratap, the younger brother of Bhanu Pratap, who leads the Rashtrawadi party.
+Bharti Rai, the daughter of Ramnath Rai, a prominent politician, has an illegitimate son with a rival leftist leader, Bhaskar Sanyal.
+The son is abandoned by Brij Gopal, Bharti's brother.
+Bharti is married to Chandra Pratap, the younger brother of Bhanu Pratap, leader of the Rashtrawadi Party.

+30 years later

-The minority state government collapses, when Rashtrawadi party withdraws its support.
-On his birthday gathering, Bhanu Pratap suffers a stroke and hands over power to his younger brother Chandra Pratap.
-Chandra's elder son, Prithvi Pratap tries to take advantage of his father's power and starts to impose his own decisions on the party, which results in a clash with his miffed cousin, Veerendra Pratap.
-Chandra Pratap begins to sideline Veerendra.
-For the upcoming mid-term polls, Prithvi rejects the nomination of a kabaddi champion and local leader Sooraj Kumar, who is chosen by the common people.
-However, Sooraj gets Veerendra's support to join the Central Committee of the party.
+The minority state government collapses when the Rashtrawadi party withdraws its support.
+Bhanu Pratap suffers a stroke and hands over power to Chandra Pratap.
+Chandra's elder son, Prithvi Pratap, tries to take advantage of his father's power, which results in a clash with his cousin, Veerendra Pratap.
+For the upcoming midterm polls, Prithvi rejects the nomination of local leader Sooraj Kumar, who is chosen by the common people.
+Sooraj gets Veerendra's support instead.
 Unknown to all, Sooraj is Bharti's abandoned son, who was found and brought up by the Pratap family's driver Ram Charittra and his wife.
-When Sooraj demands a candidacy in the elections, Brij Gopal shrewdly nominates his father Ramcharitra from the same seat.
-Meanwhile, Chandra Pratap's younger son, Samar Pratap, returns from the United States and meets his childhood friend Indu, who loves him.
-She proposes to him, but he declines.
+When Sooraj demands a candidacy in the elections, Brij Gopal shrewdly nominates his father Ram.
+Chandra Pratap's younger son, Samar Pratap, returns from the United States.
+His childhood friend Indu proposes to him, but he declines.

-In order to regain his power within the party and be the chief-ministerial candidate in the state assembly election, Veerendra, with Sooraj's help, has Chandra Pratap assassinated.
-In an ensuing drama, Prithvi is arrested.
-SP Sharma, under Veerendra's influence, press rape charges against Prithvi Pratap.
-In order to bail him out, Samar Pratap promises Veerendra of Prithvi's resignation from the party.
+In order to regain his power and be the chief-ministerial candidate in the state assembly election, Veerendra has Chandra Pratap assassinated and Prithvi is arrested.
+SP Sharma, under Veerendra's influence, presses rape charges against Prithvi.
+In order to bail him out, Samar promises Veerendra Prithvi's resignation.
 However, Samar and Prithvi begin rallying public support.
-The bed-ridden Bhanu Pratap officially expels Prithvi, who forms the new Jana Shakti party, with Brij Gopal as his mentor and Samar as the executive.
-To raise funds for the new party from Indu's industrialist father, Samar shrewdly ensures Prithvi's marriage to Indu, against her will.
+The bedridden Bhanu Pratap expels Prithvi, who forms the new Jana Shakti party.
+To raise funds for the new party from Indu's industrialist father, Samar ensures Prithvi's marriage to Indu against her will.
 Meanwhile, Samar's American girlfriend Sarah arrives in India to meet him.